Vancouver, British Columbia

 word "Denali" means "the high one" and refers to the

-assassinated and perhaps the sentiment was to
+assassinated.
+Perhaps the sentiment was to

 remember him in some way after his death.
 However, that

 had absolutely no connection to the mountain.
+He had

 The name 'Mount McKinley' was subjected to intense